 \section{Limitation}

 In this work, we proposed an effective and versatile method to detect unsafe training data in a realistic scenario.
 However, we acknowledge several avenues for future improvements.

 \paragraph{Injection Setup} Our current research considers the injected training data to be homogeneous, originating from a particular distribution.
 However, real-world scenarios likely involve more heterogeneous injected training data, with each data point potentially exerting different influences on various genres of unsafe model behavior.
-This complexity suggests the need for more nuanced injection strategies in future research. \paragraph{Detection Taxonomy} Our current work does not provide a fine-grained detection taxonomy, as both training and validation data encompass multiple unsafe genres.
-While we recognize that carefully selecting validation data could potentially enable detection of specific genres, we consider this beyond the scope of the present study and recommend it as a promising direction for future investigation.
+This complexity suggests the need for more nuanced injection strategies in future research.

+\paragraph{Detection Taxonomy} Our current work does not provide a fine-grained detection taxonomy, as both training and target data encompass multiple unsafe genres.
+While we recognize that carefully selecting target data could potentially enable detection of specific genres, we consider this beyond the scope of the present study and recommend it as a promising direction for future investigation.

 \paragraph{Potential Risks} While our method demonstrates effectiveness, we recognize potential risks to safe model development.
 Recent research on adversarial attacks in data attribution \cite{wang2024adversarialattacksdataattribution} suggests significant vulnerabilities in influence estimation techniques.
 Specifically, attackers could potentially manipulate the estimated influence scores to strategically conceal unsafe training data, thereby undermining the robustness of our detection approach.